HonoluluHenk/fluent-bigdecimals/README.md

 ### Builders/with

-All relevant classes (Configuration, Scaler, ...) support various `with` methods.
+All relevant classes (Configuration, Scaler, FluentBigDecimal, ...) support various `with` methods.
 This means you can always start with some defaults from `ConfigurationFactory` and then adjust to your liking.

 Example: